studio-b12/gowebdav/README.md

 This makes it easy to encapsulate and control complex authentication challenges.

-Some authentication flows causing authentication roundtrips, which can be archived by returning the `redo` of the Verify method. `True` restarts the authentication process for the current action: A new `Request` is spawned, which must be
+Some authentication flows causing authentication round trips, which can be archived by returning the `redo` of the Verify method. `True` restarts the authentication process for the current action: A new `Request` is spawned, which must be